What happens at a cremation? The cremation process explained

 The cost of a cremation is typically less than a burial.
 Find out more about average cremation costs, what’s typically included and the elements you may have to pay extra for.

-At Simplicity, we realise that not everyone wants a costly and traditional cremation, a procession beforehand with a hearse and limousines and a service performed by a minister, and that’s why we give you an alternative choice.
+We realise that not everyone wants a costly and traditional cremation, a procession beforehand with a hearse and limousines and a service performed by a minister, and that’s why we give you a simpler funeral choice.

 We offer three low cost cremation options that allow you to arrange a funeral without the ceremonial excess that is often unwanted and unnecessary.
 Our cremation packages start from £995 and are available throughout the whole of mainland Great Britain.